 One of the originals

-Since our team began operating at the island in 2010 we have seen her almost every year making her a regular shark for our guests to interact with.
-Like the big females, she typically turns up at the island around mid October presumably to feed primarily off the large northern elephant seals which begin to fill up the beaches in the islands north east bay.
+Since our team began operating at the Guadalupe in 2010 we have seen her almost every year making her a regular shark for our guests to interact with.
+Like the big females, she typically turns up around mid October, presumably to feed primarily off the large northern elephant seals which begin to fill up the beaches in the Island’s north east bay.

-What is intriguing about Lucy is that unlike many of the other big females such as “Scarboard”, “Tzitzimitl” and “Dotty”, she turns up at the island almost every year.
-The typical migration trend of the big females sees them returning to the island every two years on a two year round migration.
-We theorise that the two year migration pattern for the big females has something to do with reproduction…so is it possible Lucy is not getting pregnant? and could this be something to do with her tail?
+What is intriguing about “Lucy” is that unlike many of the other big females such as “Scarboard”, “Tzitzimitl” and “Dotty”, she turns up at Guadalupe almost every year.
+The typical migration trend of the big females sees them returning every two years on a two year round migration.
+We theorise that the two year migration pattern for the big females has something to do with reproduction…so is it possible “Lucy” is not getting pregnant? and could this be something to do with her tail?

 One thing is for sure, she is extremely slow and relaxed when interacting with our baits around the boat.
 Often seen down deep to begin with, this enormous shark typically takes her time coming up to the surface, almost teasing our ecstatic divers who have been lucky enough to catch a glimpse of this “shark celebrity”.
 She is also a very dominant shark and due to her presence and size, will often scare many of the smaller sharks away so that she can take her time and inspect our vessel and operation at her leisure.

-During filming for the documentary “Jaws strikes back”, shark scientist and friend Mauricio Hoyos and Greg Skomal placed a tag on one of the Islands other famous sharks “Deep Blue”.
-This tag also worked as a transmitter that allowed a underwater self propelled ROV to follow her as she swam into the depths.
-The camera and ROV could however, only dive to a certain depth and would then have to level out and follow “Deep Blue” from an above water column.
-It was during this time when another shark, Lucy saw the camera and ROV as prey and attacked the vehicle in the deep.
-When the footage was recovered, Lucy was identified and recored hitting the equipment from below at over 30 mph!
-This was not only the first evidence that Great White sharks at Guadalupe island attack their prey at depth but also proved that Lucy is a highly successful predator in her own right, even with her injured caudal fin!
+During filming for the documentary “Jaws strikes back”, shark scientist and friend Mauricio Hoyos and Greg Skomal placed a tag on another famous shark, “Deep Blue”.
+This tag also worked as a transmitter that allowed an underwater self propelled ROV to follow her as she swam into the depths.
+The camera and ROV could however, only dive to a certain depth and would then have to level out and follow “Deep Blue” from above.
+It was during this time when another shark, (“Lucy”) saw the camera and ROV as prey and attacked the vehicle in the deep.
+When the footage was recovered, “Lucy” was identified and recored hitting the equipment from below at over 30 mph!
+This was not only the first evidence that great white sharks at Guadalupe Island attack their prey at depth, but also proved that “Lucy” is a highly successful predator in her own right, even with her injured caudal fin!